Imagineer7/SecurityAnalysis-TheBrokenScript/README.md

 # 🔍 Analysis of TheBrokenScript Mod (1.9.3 AND OLDER ONLY)

-First and foremost, this report is for anyone who has a concern about security hazards and malicoiuse intent that the mod might have.
+First and foremost, this report is for anyone who has a concern about security hazards and malicious intent that the mod might have.
 This report is also not inteded to deter anyone from using the mod.
 Infact, I hope that you(the reader) will enjoy the mod as much as I have.
 The mod IS SUPPOESED to simulate being in a minecraft ARG.

 Not all of the findings are for version 1.9.3
 Some like pc shutdown are from older versions.